ahri/ahri.github.io/_posts/2014-08-23-so-i-got-locked-in-a-bookshop.md

 the perks available, right?
 After a few pages I got fed up waiting and called the police back with my incident number and had a good laugh about my situation with the very nice lady on the line - one should always appreciate one's ridiculous misfortunes.

+They had the foresight to enquire as to how much battery I had remaining: 33% but I pointed out that I was manning the phones in the bookshop this evening so if they needed me I was pretty available!

 They had had no luck contacting the owner and were sending someone over.
 Confused at what this someone might be able to achieve, and not welcoming the spectacle of a fire-engine rescue, I went back to reading.

 The police turned up and suggested that I could get back down the fire-escape and they could bring a ladder, but by this point I'd decided a couple of things: